mattthehat/atlas-mysql/README.md

 ### Type-Safe Queries with TypeScript

-Atlas MySQL provides full TypeScript support with proper type inference for your database operations:
+Atlas MySQL provides TypeScript support with type inference for your database operations:

 ```typescript
 import { MySQLORM, QueryConfig } from 'atlas-mysql';